 The conference took place on 21-22 May at the University of Fribourg.
 We saw it as the culmination of a series of public interdisciplinary seminars that Marc-Henry Soulet (in the Sociology department) and I (in French literature) taught together.
-In that very context, we were able to welcome Annie Ernaux for an interview, in the evening of 21 May.
-At the time, our objectives were twofold: firstly, we wanted to move across interdisciplinary fields in order to revive encounters between social sciences within a large faculty of letters; secondly, it was the opportunity to give free reins to the collective analysis of a literary ‘oeuvre’ which we were both passionate about.
-Thoughout the semester, we had been studying and analysing the works of Annie Ernaux in turn, at the junction between sociology and literature, in order to better understand how her oeuvre, as we said then, ‘threw itself in the world’.
+In that context, we were able to welcome Annie Ernaux for an interview, on the evening of 21st May.
+At the time, our objectives were twofold: firstly, we wanted to move across interdisciplinary fields in order to revive encounters between the different social sciences within a large faculty of letters; secondly, it was the opportunity to give free rein to the collective analysis of a literary corpus which we were both passionate about.
+Thoughout the semester, we had been studying and analysing the works of Annie Ernaux in turn, at the junction between sociology and literature, in order to better understand how her writing ‘put itself on the line’, as we said then.
 Then, the conference was the opportunity to open up to other critical voices, in order to approach the inexhaustible wealth of Ernaux’s texts.

 2. In your opinion, what role does Ernaux play in the contemporary literary field?